Skip to main content

 Yes.
 You can create different policies for different ticket types using auto-attach criteria.
 For example, one policy for critical tickets with a 4-hour target and another for low priority with a 72-hour target.

-A ticket can have one active SLA per metric — one resolution SLA and one first-response SLA can coexist, for example.
-If two policies on the same metric both match a ticket, the first matching policy attaches and the rest are skipped.
+A ticket can have one active SLA per policy group.
+Policies without a group use their metric as the group, so by default one resolution SLA and one first-response SLA can coexist.
+If two policies in the same group both match a ticket, the first matching policy (by name order) attaches and the rest are skipped — use this to build priority ladders, where each rung’s auto-attach criteria target a different priority.
+Policies in different groups all attach and track independently.
 The ticket’s headline SLA status reflects the most urgent of the active SLAs (a breached SLA outranks an in-progress one; in-progress outranks paused; if two are tied, the one breaching soonest wins).

 Yes — that’s the point of separating what to measure from when the clock starts.
 Configure two policies (e.g. “Resolve within 4h from creation” and “First response within 15m from attachment”), and both will track independently.
-The ticket sidepanel shows one row per metric.
+The ticket sidepanel shows one row per SLA slot.

 Yes.
 Updating an SLA policy affects how future tickets are tracked.
 Existing tickets that already have the SLA attached continue with their original target.